pantera-digital/yii2-seo/README.md

 Yii2 SEO module
 ==========

-SEO-fields for your models: title, description, keyeords and some others
+SEO-fields for your models: title, description, keywords and some others

 Install
 ---------------------------------